intel/gstreamer-media-SDK/README.md

  - Compatible with GStreamer-based video players such as Totem, Parole and gst-play through playbin element.
  - Support for zero-copy rendering with glimagesink using EGL
+ - Support Direct3D 11 zero-copy rendering on Windows
  - Support rendering using Wayland renderer
  - Support rendering using X11 renderer with DRI3 backend
- - Support X11 / Wayland rendering using EGL renderer
  - Support VPP acceleration of dynamic procamp control during video playback
  - Support for subtitles (text overlay) via MFX VPP surface composition
  - Support all Media SDK postprocessing capabilities as exposed by the MSDK API